flaf/miscellaneous/puppet/modules/network/README.md

 as the `vlan_name` value but not always (for instance in the same VLAN you can have a IPv4 and IPv6 networks).

+The `routes` entry above is optional but, if present, it must have the same structure as in the example above.
+This entry can be used to add easily routes in the `/etc/network/interfaces` file (see below).

 The value of the `interfaces` key must be a hash with the same structure as the `interfaces` parameter of the `::network` class described above except you can add the